tiagoporto/swill-boilerplate/README.md

 ## Features

-* Clean the assets (build, images, css, js) in the project to maintain the directory organized
+* Cleans the assets (build, images, CSS, JS) in the project to maintain the directory organization
-* Compress Images
+* Compresses Images
-* Generate Sprites with .png
+* Generates Sprites with .png
-* Generate Sprites with .svg and a .png to fallback
+* Generates Sprites with .svg and a .png to fallback
-* Put SVG inline
-* HTML templates with handlebars
-* Analyze CSS with csslint
+* Analyzes CSS with CSS Lint
-* Prefix CSS with Autoprefixer
+* Prefixes CSS with Autoprefixer
-* Compile Sass or Stylus (Catch the Stylus error and direct shows on the page, as in Sass)
+* Compiles Sass or Stylus (Catch the Stylus error and direct shows on the page, as in Sass)
-* Concatenate And Minify Scripts
+* Concatenates And Minifies Scripts
-* Analyze JavaScript with ESLint
+* Analyzes JavaScript with ESLint
-* Transpile ES6 to ES5
+* Compiles ES2015
-* Notify when tasks are complete
+* Notifies when tasks are complete
-* Monitors changes in the files and reload browser with BrowserSync
+* Monitors change in the files and reloads browser with BrowserSync
-* Javascript tests with Jasmine and Karma
+* Uses Jasmine & Karma to test JavaScript
-* Build the project compressing HTML, CSS and JS.
+* Builds the project compressing HTML, CSS and JS
-* Push the `build` folder to gh-pages branch
+* Pushes the `build` folder to gh-pages branch

 ## Folder Structure